Faster Pastor and Heirs of Grace [Part 1]

 We wouldn’t be racing cars; we would race old school buses!
 I can’t believe I said yes.

 I’m not racer.
 I’ve never driven a bus.
 But, I figured, just a little fun; no big deal, right?

 Wrong.
 When my family and I arrived the night of the race, we realized that there were thousands of race fans in the stands that night and though we were just a sideshow, I soon realized that the other pastors knew what they were doing.
 Some had racing suits on!
-We got a tour of the giant Charlotte Motor Speedway and were given an “orientation.”
-I put quotes around the word because it was no instruction at all.
+We toured the giant Charlotte Motor Speedway and were given an “orientation.”
+I put quotes around the word because the instruction was meager.
 They just gave me helmet with some earphones, strapped me into the bus that was all beaten up (why were there so many dents and bruises all over the bus?) and said we could ride around the infield for a few minutes in case we’d never used an airbrake before (what’s an airbrake?)

 We got in line for the race.
 I was, well, terrified.
 I had no idea what I was doing (except a real racecar driver gave me a tip right before the race about how to take the corners).

 Funny, when the race actually started – a weird, competitive instinct overtook me.
 I actually had this thought: “I’m strapped in at five points.
 There is a huge roll bar all around me.
 I am probably not going to die tonight.
 So, I might as well try to win this race.”

 My adrenaline was pumping like crazy.
 I was near the back of the pack but passed about five buses.
 I spun out once but kept it going.
 A bus got hit so hard it had to be towed.
 Another bus dragged several cones around the track the whole time.
 Pastors were spinning out and colliding all over.
 I didn’t win, but I didn’t come in last.